 - James Knox Polk: One of a series of one-term presidents preceding the Civil War, he was elected in 1844 and declined to run for a second term.
 Not very interesting in himself, he’s a convenient guy to bring up if you get tired of somebody at the table who is yammering on about the current occupant of the White House.
 Then you say, “What about James Knox Polk?”

 The person talking is stopped cold.
 “What about him?” he says belligerently.

 “Well, everything you just said could also apply to James Knox Polk,” you reply.
 “And look what happened to him.
 He declined to run for a second term.”

 Everyone nods.
 Who could argue with that?

 These are descriptive terms that apply to almost anything.
 When asked to comment on a book, play, film, or musical composition of which you are completely ignorant, you should say:

 “I prefer his (her) earlier works.
-They’re more pristine.
-(Relatively few people know what “pristine” means.
-One of its meanings is “earlier.”)
+They’re more pristine.”
+(Relatively few people know what “pristine” means in this context.
+It means “earlier.”)